Any questions? We got you.

 Dynamic grouping: As participants join, Sparkwise's grouping algorithm automatically assembles groups in real time.
 It is designed to minimise the chances of a participant being stranded without a group, prioritise groups of 3–4 (which consistently report the most engaging experience), and avoid disrupting groups that are already well underway.

 Sparkwise recommends diverse groups with people from different teams/backgrounds while keeping the seniority level similar to support an open, collaborative dynamic.
-L&D teams also have the option to decide the grouping prior to the session.
+Program administrators also have the option to decide the grouping prior to the session.

 What happens during a typical Sparkwise session?